The Thomas Pages homepage

 The Bible says:

-When Abraham settled among the Philistines his observation on their society was "There is no fear of God at all in this place", and he therefore cautiously presents his wife (his half-sister through a different mother) as his sister because of her beauty and the consequent danger that he may be killed in order to take her.
-(Gen.20:10).
-Abraham's statment is not a religious observation.
-It is a moral evaluation!
+When Abraham settled among the Philistines his observation on their society was "There is no fear of God at all in this place", and he therefore cautiously presents his wife (his half-sister through a different mother) as his sister because of her beauty and the consequent danger that he may be killed in order to take her from him (Gen.20:10).
+Abraham's statement is not a religious observation.
+It is a moral evaluation concerning risk!

 King David is his closing inspired contribution to our understand said –